nodecattel/cpuminer-opt/README.md

-# cpuminer-opt Setup and Usage Guide
+# cpuminer-opt setup and usage guide

 This guide will walk you through the steps to clone the repository, compile the cpuminer-opt binary, and start mining using the `mine.sh` script.